cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 Urgent information can be highlighted at the top of a page with a highlight box.
 It can include a right-aligned image next to body text and an action link (button), or can stand alone without these elements.

-Highlight boxes now take the place of yellow alert boxes.
-Use only one per page, and position at the top.
-Use sparingly, and get approval before publishing.
-Highlight boxes are an exception to page style, not a rule--there should not be one on every page.
+Use only one per page and position it at the top.
+Use it sparingly and get approval before publishing.
+Highlight boxes are an exception to our page style, not a rule--there should not be one on every page.

 For this highlight box with just text:

 ![Highlight box](https://cagov.github.io/covid19.ca.gov-site-eng-playbook//content/images/highlight-box.jpg)

-The code is this:
+The code is:

 ```
 <div class="highlight">